 Why do we need volunteers?

-King County Elections has expanded our ballot drop boxes to from 10 to nearly 70 over the last few years.
+King County Elections has expanded our ballot drop boxes to from 10 to 70 over the last few years.
 We need your help to fill over 100 volunteer shifts across King County to bolster our operational capacity and ensure ample coverage at all locations.

 What have my co-workers said about their experience?